-On March 8, 2020 people all around the world celebrate International Women’s Day.
+On March 8, 2022, people all around the world celebrate International Women’s Day.
 Here’s what you need to know about the history of this day and why it’s still important decades later.
-Celebrate Women’s Day 2020 with us!
+Celebrate Women’s Day 2022 with us!

-Women’s Day Celebrations Originate In The USA
+Women’s Day Celebrations Originate in the USA

-The very first Woman’s Day took place in the United States on February 28, 1909.
+The very first Women’s Day took place in the United States on February 28, 1909.
 The Socialist Party of America designated this day to commemorate a worker’s strike.
 One year earlier on this day, 15,000 female garment workers marched through New York City.
 They protested against working conditions and demanded political rights like the right to vote.

-History Of International Women’s Day
+History of International Women’s Day

 In 1910, however, a meeting of The Socialist International took place in Copenhagen, Denmark.
 100 women from 17 different countries attended this conference.
 These ladies wanted a Woman’s Day to honor the international movement for women’s rights.
 Another goal was to support each other in gaining women’s suffrage.